revolist/revogrid-docs/gantt/resource-planning.md

 Synthetic “one person per task” data misses the difficult cases.
 Test shared resources, overlapping assignments, different calendars, part-time capacity, locked tasks, deadlines, and summary projects.
 Measure both scheduling calculations and the UI used to inspect conflicts.

-The [main Gantt page](/gantt) links to the live resource-planning demo, current Pro Advanced pricing, and request-based trial access.
+The [main Gantt page](/gantt) links to the live resource-planning demo, current Pro Advanced pricing, and the request-based 14-day trial.

 ## Resource planning FAQ